 - Which aspect of the week have you found the most interesting?

 - Is there anything you want to know more about?

 - What do you plan to do with your newly acquired knowledge?

 - Have you used what you have learned in unexpected ways, in or outside the course?

 In Week 2 you’ll be investigating how reading and writing poetry go hand-in-hand by exploring the creative process.

 - You’ll hear from poet, novelist and critic, Professor Peter Robinson, about the process of writing and sharing poetry.Peter Robinson, share his own creative processes of writing and sharing poetry.

 - You’ll also watch and learn from the poet, Kate Clanchy, who wrote ‘Patagonia’.
 Kate will be sharing ideas and strategies for how to start writing, and how to shape poetry.

 - Through workshop exercises, you’ll start, shape and finish your own poem, which will be called The View from Here’.

-- You’ll also be able to share your poem with other Learners, and give and receive feedback to one another to help improve your writing.
+- You’ll also be able to share your poem with other Learners and use the tools you gained this week to give and receive feedback, and to improve your writing.

 © University of Reading